WILLIAM SAWALICH - 10/03/2006

 announced that Sawalich will join Tricon Garage for six races in the NASCAR Truck Series, making his debut in the series.
 He made his debut at Martinsville Speedway, finishing ninth after running near the top ten for most of the race.
 He finished 27th his next race, at Mid-Ohio, running on the lead lap.
 At Richmond he posted another top ten after starting third.
 His season best finish came the next week at IRP.
 He qualified tenth, but brought the #1 Starkey sponsored Chevy home in sixth place.
 At Milwaukee he finished on the lead lap, albeit in 26th place.
 His final run in the Trucks came at

 Bristol and he fell three laps off the pace to finish 30th.
 Overall his six starts weren't too bad, posting three top tens, and completing 1012 of 1016 laps.
 Sawalich and Jesse Love battled the whole season for the ARCA Championship.
 With Love moving up to run the NASCAR Truck series; Sawalich should offer fierce competition to the rest of the other ARCA drivers.
-But luckily for them, it has been announced he'll only run part-time in ARCA and will also move up and run part-time in NASCAR's Truck series.
-Longer term plans are to see him run some Xfinity races after he turns 18 (October 2024) and then race Xfinity full time in 2025.
-Some info from Wikipedia.
+But luckily for them, it was announced he'd only run part-time in ARCA and would also move up and run part-time in NASCAR's Truck series.
+Longer term plans were to see him run some Xfinity races after he turns 18 (October 2024) and then race Xfinity full time in 2025.
+So, Sawalich was a busy driver in 2024.
+He races in the ARCA Series, Truck series and Xfinity series.
+In the ARCA East series he was in all eight races, and had three wins, and seven top five finishes.
+He finished second

 First Truck series start - Martinsville 2023